NxtGen-Dev-ZAH/VehicleReIdenti/README.md

 ## 📄 License

 This project is part of a Final Year Project (FYP).
 Please refer to the project documentation for licensing information.

 ## 👥 Authors

-- Project Team - Vehicle Re-identification System
+Project Team - Vehicle Re-identification System

+- Zaheer Ahmed ( 22-ARID-738 )
+- Muhammad Ahsan Tayyab ( 22-ARID-816 )

 ## 🙏 Acknowledgments